Stephen10121/CalendarFrontend/README.md

 - [ ] Overall.
   - [x] Add backup revalidation in case the socket client/server is experiencing trouble.
   - [ ] Revalidate the jobs.
+  - [ ] Add the notification toggle button in settings.
 - [ ] Job section.
   - [ ] Convert the jobs store to job store by date.
   - [x] When group deleted or removed, remove the groups jobs.